thoroc/civitas/CONTRIBUTING.md

 - Prefer functional React components with hooks.
 - Use arrow functions for all function declarations (components, utilities, event handlers).
 - Favor small modules focused on a single domain or responsibility—group related functionality together.
 - Embrace SOLID principles: Single Responsibility, Open/Closed, Liskov Substitution, Interface Segregation, and Dependency Inversion.
 - Follow DRY (Don't Repeat Yourself) principle—extract common logic into reusable utilities and hooks.
 - Keep filtering logic consolidated in `filtersContext.tsx`; consumers should call `apply()` instead of duplicating logic.
 - Treat snapshot JSON as immutable historical data—add new files rather than editing old ones unless correcting objective errors.
 - Geometry helpers live in `parliament/d3.ts`; extend there if adding new layout variants.
 - Avoid premature abstraction; wait for a second concrete use case.
+- For any function taking more than two distinct scalar parameters, prefer a single options object typed by a dedicated interface (e.g. `renderSeats(opts: RenderSeatsOptions)`).
+This improves readability, keeps call sites resilient to parameter reordering, and enables optional/extended configuration without breaking existing calls.
+Name the interface `<Verb><Noun>Options` or `<Domain>Config` consistently.
+Do not prematurely wrap when only two parameters or when the function is clearly internal and stable.

 ## Accessibility

 - Maintain keyboard parity for any new interactive seat behaviors.
 - Provide `aria-label` or `aria-describedby` for new controls; reuse existing live region if announcing seat-level changes.

 ## Performance